 Shea Butter oil

-A clear to yellow oil with a soft, almost imperceptible aroma made from the oil of the fruit of the shea tree.
-The oil has had the fatty portions removed and is then usually refined to improve its shelf life.
-It is well known as an excellent carrier oil for stimulating newer skin cells revealing fresher and younger-looking skin.
+A clear to yellow oil with a soft, almost imperceptible aroma made from the oil of the shea tree’s fruit.
+The oil has removed fatty portions and is usually refined to improve its shelf life.
+It is well known as an excellent carrier oil for stimulating newer skin cells, revealing fresher and younger-looking skin.

-Tip… You’ll find that blending it with Rosehip oil and Vitamin E really improves the appearance of scars and damaged skin.
+Tip… You may find that blending it with Rosehip oil, and Vitamin E improves the appearance of scars and damaged skin.
 Use it in low amounts (under 3%) in a facial product as it can enlarge pores.
 You will find that just a few drops make a very noticeable difference.

 Rosehip oil

-This is a non-greasy oil that is pressed from the seeds of the rosehip.
-It is rich in Omega-3 which also means that it is not heat stable and should only be used in the cool-down stage when making creams and lotions.
+Rosehip oil is a non-greasy oil pressed from the rosehip’s seeds.
+It is rich in Omega-3, which means it is not heat stable and should only be used in the cool-down stage when making creams and lotions.

-Tip… Blend it with Shea oil and Vitamin E for helping to fade scars and stretch marks.
+Tip… Blend it with shea oil and vitamin E to help fade scars and stretch marks.

 Sunflower oil

 This is one of the most popular fixed oils with a good shelf life.
-It is a pale yellow colour with no odour and it is so versatile for face and body oils, serums, as well as body and scalp treatments.
+It is a pale yellow colour with no odour and is so versatile for face and body oils, serums, and body and scalp treatments.
 Pressed from sunflower seeds, it is heat stable and is a favourite carrier oil natural skin care product.

-It is rich in Omega-6 which also keeps your skin well-hydrated and reduces the size of large pores.
+It is rich in Omega-6, which keeps your skin well-hydrated and reduces the size of large pores.

 Tip… It works very well with Sweet Almond oil in a 50:50 ratio for massage.